-We have visited Dormition Abbey many times before and I already wrote about it.
-But this visit was special.
+We have visited Dormition Abbey many times before, and I have already written about it.
+But this visit was memorable.
 When we entered, we heard Organ music.
 So we sat and heard several pieces, basically until the end.
-As it turns out there was a group visiting the church and their guide plays the Organ.
-It was a very lovely surprise.
+As it turns out, there was a group visiting the church, and their guide played the Organ.
+It was a charming surprise.

 Holy Sepulchre Church

 From the Holy Sepulchre Church, we headed back to HaPa’amon Garden.
-Well, actually since it was lunch time, we went to The First Station that is located close to HaPa’amon Garden.
+Since it was lunchtime, we went to The First Station close to HaPa’amon Garden.

-The First Station was opened following the success of HaTachana, Tel Aviv’s Old Railway Station.
+The First Station was opened following the success of HaTachana Compound, Tel Aviv’s Old Railway Station.
 And when The First Station opened, organizers promised that the whole complex would be open on Saturdays.
-During our visit, most of the complex was closed and only several restaurants were open.
-But since in Jerusalem you do not have many dining options on Saturdays, we had lunch and headed home.
+Most of the complex was closed during our visit, and only several restaurants were open.
+But since you do not have many dining options in Jerusalem on Saturdays, we had lunch and headed home.

 We enjoyed our weekend in Jerusalem.
-The highlights were Hebrew Music Museum, Machane Yehuda Market Tour and Kabbalat Shabbat at Western Wall.
-But, keep in mind that we visited Jerusalem many times before and if it is your first time than I would recommend spending more time in the Old City.
-Hope you enjoyed the journey and learned something new.
+The highlights were Hebrew Music Museum, Machane Yehuda Market Tour, and Kabbalat Shabbat at the Western Wall.
+But, keep in mind that we have visited Jerusalem many times before and if it is your first time, then I would recommend spending more time in the Old City.
+I hope you enjoyed the journey and learned something new.

 What are your favorite attractions in Jerusalem?
 Tell us in the comments below.

-For additional points of interest nearby check out Jerusalem page.
+For additional points of interest nearby, check out Jerusalem.

 Additional ResourcesHere are several resources that I created to help travelers: